zaw4rud0/shelly-monitor/README.md

 DB_NAME=measurements
 PORT=443
 ```
-Note that you can replace any of the fields as you desire as long as you change it in the code as well.
+Note that you can change the value of the above fields as you desire as long as you change it in the code as well.

 4. Database setup
 ```sql